Skip to article frontmatterSkip to article content

 • train a network to predict the reverse denoising direction,

-• and sample by walking backward from an easy noise distribution.
+• sample by walking backward from an easy noise distribution.

 Final exercise